Mechanistic research in nutrition

 Applications with cross-Council relevance are welcome but should be discussed with Dr Finney prior to submission.

-Applications involving industry collaboration should include an MRC Industry Collaboration Agreement (MICA) form.
-Information on MICA arrangements may be found here.
+Applications involving industry collaboration should include an MRC Industry Collaboration Agreement (MICA) form, available on the MICA web page.